 Tips to Ease Joint Pain

-Joint pain can make simple activities difficult.
+Arthritis joint pain and symptoms can make simple activities difficult.
 This head-to-toe guide can help.

 If joint pain is caused by an inflammatory disease such as rheumatoid arthritis or juvenile idiopathic arthritis, systemic treatment is needed to stop inflammation that can lead to joint damage or destruction.
 For flares of pain, persistent pain or pain due to other causes, there are many things you can do on your own – or ask your doctor or physical therapist about – to get relief.

-Solutions vary and may include splints, therapeutic exercises or more informal daily modifications.
-Here's a few suggestions to help ease joint pain head-to-toe:
+Solutions vary and may include splints, therapeutic exercises or more informal daily modifications at home and beyond.
+Here are a few suggestions to help ease joint pain head-to-toe:

-Pain in your neck can make it difficult to look up or turn your head sideways.
-If you avoid twisting your neck by moving your shoulders or entire body, the surrounding muscles may hurt as much the joints themselves.
+Neck pain can make it difficult to look up or turn your head sideways.
+If you avoid twisting your neck by moving your shoulders or entire body, the surrounding muscles may hurt as much as the joints themselves.

 Solutions: Place moist heat on muscles to help them relax.
 Sleep with a cervical pillow – or no pillow at all –to help alleviate neck pain.
 Practice slow range-of-motion exercises – like moving your head up and down and side to side – to help prevent loss of motion and decrease pain.